 2. Large conformal mask

-The aperture in conformal mask method is the same as that of the copper window, so once the position of the window is deviated, it will lead the blind hole to move and cause misregistration of the base pad.
+The aperture in the conformal mask method is the same as that of the copper window, so once the position of the window has deviated, it will lead the blind hole to move and cause misregistration of the base pad.

 The deviation of these copper windows may come from the film problem of plate expansion and shrinkage and image transfer.
 It is not easy to solve the problem thoroughly on the large plate surface.